#1: Make It A Habit

 Eating Like a champion is the same as racing like a champion…it takes practice.
 This is the most important tip.
 Waiting until race week to eat healthy will create headaches for you and your swimmer.

 #2: No New Foods

 It’s all fun and games until somebody has diarrhea before a race.
-I know that eating the same foods might be boring, but at least you won’t have any surprise allergies or an upset stomachs to deal with
+Eating the same foods might be boring, but it prevents surprise allergies or an upset stomachs to deal with.

 #3: Plan Plan Plan

 There aren’t any rules that stop you from planning your meals in advance.
 Planning meals gives you one less thing to worry about.

 Don’t just plan your meals.
 Go one step further and make them in advance.
 There is no shame in freezing a whole pan of lasagna.

 The chances of your meals being received well increase drastically if your young one is involved in choosing them in advance.